Career Timeline of Jimbo Fisher: Major Achievements and Milestones

 2018: First Season at A&M

-In 2018, Jimbo Fisher coached the Aggies to a 9-4 record in his first season at A&M.
+In 2018, Jimbo Fisher coached the Aggies to a 9–4 record and a second-place finish in the SEC West.

 2020: COVID-19 Shortened Season

-During the COVID-19-shortened conference-only 2020 season, Jimbo Fisher led the Aggies to a 9-1 record and a No. 4 ranking in the AP Poll.
+During the COVID-19-shortened 2020 season, Jimbo Fisher led the Aggies to a 9–1 record and the No. 4 ranking in the AP Poll.

-In 2021, the Aggies defeated then-No. 1 ranked Alabama at home.
-Fisher became the first former assistant coach of Nick Saban to defeat him, shattering Saban's then-perfect 24-0 record.
+In 2021, after a 3-0 start with losses, the Aggies defeated then-No. 1 ranked Alabama, making Fisher the first former assistant coach of Nick Saban to defeat him.
+The team opted out of the Gator Bowl due to COVID-19 issues and finished 8-4.

-Beginning January 1, 2022, Jimbo Fisher was to be paid $9 million annually as part of his contract extension.
+Beginning January 1, 2022, Jimbo Fisher's extended contract paid him $9 million annually.

 November 12, 2023: Fired as Head Coach

-On November 12, 2023, Jimbo Fisher was fired as head coach of Texas A&M. His contract was bought out for $77.5 million, the largest buyout in college football history.
+On November 12, 2023, Jimbo Fisher was fired as head coach of Texas A&M with a record of 6-4, receiving a $77.5 million buyout.

 2023: End of Tenure at Texas A&M

-In 2023, Jimbo Fisher's tenure as the head football coach at Texas A&M concluded.
+In 2023, Jimbo Fisher's tenure as head football coach at Texas A&M concluded.